futuregrid/virtual-cluster/doc/source/intro.rst

 clouds just by changing futuregrid.cfg configuration file.
 You can refer to the configuration file section to change your configuration file accodringly.

-Before you run a test script, you need to change to a proper image before each run.
-And rename output file to a different one, later you can use these performance files to produce graphs.
+Before you run a test script, you need to choose to a proper image before each run (You can use euca2ools to test the image before you run our script).
+And use different outputfile, and later you can use these performance output files to produce graphs.

 FOR DEVELOPERS ONLY
 ===================